vrubleg/soundkeeper/ReadMe.txt

 - "Primary" keeps on primary audio output only.
 Used by default.
 - "All" keeps on all enabled audio outputs.
 - "Digital" keeps on all enabled digital audio outputs (like it was in Sound Keeper v1.0).
+- "Analog" keeps on all enabled analog audio outputs.

 Supported stream types:
 - "Zero" plays stream of zeroes (like it was in Sound Keeper v1.0).
 It may be not enough for some hardware.